Smrutthi/M1_Name/1_Requirements/README.md

 This project is useful to avoid and hacking of datas which are represented in the form of numbers
 ## When
 ## Who
+This project can be useful for digital circuit developers as well as for students for performing quick calculation
 ## How